icco/resume/resume.md

 #### Software Engineer - August 2011 to Present

+So far at Google I have worked on the Google Loyalty platform and on the Google Cloud Services platform.

 ### Punchd, Mountain View, CA

 #### Software Developer - May 2011 to July 2012